pyrotek45/avon/README.md

 - **Git integration** — Share templates, deploy anywhere
 - **Extensible** — Combine primitives in creative ways

 Avon is designed to be powerful and flexible.
-We're excited to see how creative developers use it in ways we never imagined.
+I'm excited to see how you use it in ways not even mentioned here.

 [![Rust](https://img.shields.io/badge/Rust-1.70%2B-orange)](https://www.rust-lang.org/)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](#license)